 In the previous lesson, we learned how to write and use numbers from 1 to 20.
-In this one, you will learn the basics pattern for Spanish numbers 20-100, “los números del 20 al 100”.
+In this one, you will learn the basics pattern for writing and saying numbers in Spanish from 20 to 100, “los números del 20 al 100”.
 The lesson includes several examples of common questions and phrases with numbers in Spanish, besides a video with simple explanations and many other interesting resources that will show you how to use numbers in real situations.
 Let’s begin…

-Introductory video: Writing and saying Spanish Numbers 1-100
+Introductory video: Writing and saying numbers in Spanish 1-100

-We will begin the lesson with a video as a warm-up activity.
-This video will present several drawings related to Spanish numbers 1-100, as well as sentences with these numbers.
+We will begin the lesson by watching a short video.
+This video will present several drawings related to numbers in Spanish 1-100, as well as sentences with these numbers.
 It also explains some basic patterns related to numbers and introduces new questions and expressions.
 Do not worry if you cannot remember the vocabulary easily as we will provide more examples later.
 Please activate the captions (cc) below if you need the English translation.

-First, we will learn Spanish numbers 20-30.
-They normally follow a very simple pattern, which consists of the prefix VEINTI- plus a digit from one to nine, “un dígito del uno al nueve”.
+In order to write and say numbers in Spanish 20-30, we will follow a very simple pattern, which consists of the prefix VEINTI- plus a digit from one to nine, “un dígito del uno al nueve”.
 As an illustration, let’s take the number twenty-two.
 The “twenty” part will be translated as VEINTI- so we simply need to add the number DOS and say “VEINTIDOS”, making a single word out of two numbers.
-The key is to know how to use numbers from one to ten.
+The key is to know how to use numbers from one to ten in Spanish.
 Know that the number twenty by itself will be written as “VEINTE”.

-Listen to some sentences with Spanish numbers 20-30 below and the way they can be used to count people, say prices and tell others how old you are.
+Listen to some sentences with numbers in Spanish from 20 to 30 below and the way they can be used to count people, say prices and tell others how old you are.

 VEINTE – Hay veinte personas en la clase